basham/swit-workshop-a11y/slides.md

 - Fidelity: low to high

 Notes:
-The output of designers is often called design deliverables or design artifacts.
+The primary out of developers tends to be code.
+But the primary output of designers is often some kind of document or graphic.
+These are sometimes called design deliverables or design artifacts.
 These are merely some means to communicate the intention of a design.
 You must understand who the audience is.
 Is it your team, other designers, stakeholders, users, or others?
 The fidelity, or amount of detail, depends on what is being communicated or what sort of response you're trying to illicit or what sort of questions you're trying to answer.
 It may take a lot of experimentation to understand the most efficient way to invest your energy.